otrv4/otrv4/otrv4.md

 ### Non-Interactive-Auth Message

-This message terminates the non-interactive AKE and might also contain an encrypted data message.
+This message terminates the non-interactive DAKE and might also contain an encrypted data message.
 This is highly reccommened as only one data message can be sent per use of both one-time prekeys.
 This means that only one ratchet happens in this case.

-A valid non-interactive Auth message is generated as follows:
+A valid Non-Interactive-Auth message is generated as follows:

 1. Create a user profile, as detailed [here](#creating-a-user-profile).
 2. Generate an ephemeral ECDH key pair: